shaultr/hotel/README.md

 ﻿# hotel
-by emanuel tiran and shaul treitel. you need make "import" to the "hotelSchema" to your "mysqlin" from  "databace" folder. npm install in root folder and in client folder
+By Emanuel Tiran and Shaul Treitel. you need make "import" to the "hotelSchema" to your "mysqlin" from  "databace" folder. npm install in root folder and in client folder
 # hotel